wavefrontHQ/docs/pages/doc/logging_log_alerts.md

 </ul>
 {{site.data.alerts.end}}

+To create log alerts, you need to have the following user preferences:
+* Select **WQL** as the default query language.
+* Select **Chart Builder** as the default way of building queries.

+To learn how to configure user preferences, see [Configure User Preferences](users_account_managing.html#configure-user-preferences).

 ## Alerts Browser

 Use the Alerts Browser to create and manage your logs alerts.
 To see the logs alerts you created, click the **Logs Alerts** tab.